-In total, four goals were identified: i) grow and engage the ASIS&T membership; ii) improve ASIS&T publications; iii) improve knowledge sharing opportunities; and iv) develop and implement co-opetition opportunities with affiliate information associations, industry partners, and practitioner organizations.
-This resulted in the identification of 16 objectives and 35 tactics.
+In total, four goals were identified: i) support, engage and grow the ASIS&T membership; ii) improve ASIS&T publications; iii) improve knowledge sharing opportunities; and iv) develop and implement co-opetition opportunities with affiliate information associations, industry partners, and practitioner organizations.
+This resulted in the identification of 15 objectives and 39 tactics.